awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Data_Collection_Cloud_Formation_Modules.md

 6. This will take you back to the upload section.
 Click **Next** and follow the same process you did on the initial setup.
 ![Images/Update_stack.png](/Cost/300_Optimization_Data_Collection/Images/Update_stack.png)

+{{% notice Note %}}
+Currently the AllowedValues for CodeBucket are:
+        - aws-well-architected-labs-ireland
+        - aws-well-architected-labs
+        - aws-well-architected-labs-ohio
+        - aws-well-architected-labs-virginia
+{{% /notice %}}

 ### Update Role